cryostatio/cryostat-legacy/README.md

 `smoketest.sh` builds upon `run.sh` and also deploys Grafana, jfr-datasource, and vertx-fib-demo as a sample app alongside ContainerJFR.

-There are six network-related environment variables that the client checks during its runtime:
+There are three webserver-related environment variables that the client checks during its runtime:
 `CONTAINER_JFR_WEB_HOST`, `CONTAINER_JFR_WEB_PORT`,
-`CONTAINER_JFR_EXT_WEB_PORT`, `CONTAINER_JFR_LISTEN_HOST`,
-`CONTAINER_JFR_LISTEN_PORT`, `CONTAINER_JFR_EXT_LISTEN_PORT`.
-The former three are used by the embedded webserver for controlling the port and hostname used and reported when making recordings available for export (download).
-The latter three are used when running the client in daemon/socket mode and controls the port that the client listens for connections on and which port is reported should be used for connecting to the command channel socket.
-(Note: the WebSocket server always listens on `CONTAINER_JFR_WEB_PORT` and advertises `CONTAINER_JFR_EXT_WEB_PORT` regardless of `CONTAINER_JFR_LISTEN_PORT` and `CONTAINER_JFR_EXT_LISTEN_PORT`.)
-These may be set by setting the environment variable before invoking the `run.sh` shell script, or if this script is not used, by using the `-e` environment variable flag in the `docker` or `podman` command invocation.
-If the `EXT` variables are unspecified then they default to the value of their non-EXT counterparts.
-If `LISTEN_HOST` is unspecified then it defaults to the value of `WEB_HOST`.
+`CONTAINER_JFR_EXT_WEB_PORT`.
+These are used by the embedded webserver for controlling the port and hostname used and reported when making recordings and automated reports available for export (download).
+These affect both the HTTP(S) API as well as the WebSocket command channel which runs overtop of the same webserver.

 The environment variable `CONTAINER_JFR_MAX_WS_CONNECTIONS` is used to configure the maximum number of concurrent WebSocket client connections that